Vishwanathms/tf-july-24-b2/ex02/readme.md

 one vpc in account1
 one vpc in account-2

-one rg in azure sub1
+one rg in azure subcription-1
-one vnet in azure sub1
+one vnet in azure subcription-1

 one of the vpc has been added with secondary cidr

 the vnet is having multiple address space.

+## terraform Features
+* variables -- String
+* multi providers with alias names
+* provide diff profiles names
+* variable in tags
+*